Titus Young

-Early life and college
+College career

 Young starred as a two-way wide receiver and defensive back, known as a hard hitting safety at University High School in Los Angeles before going to Boise State in 2007.
 He had 204 receptions for 3,063 yards and 25 touchdowns in his collegiate career—the most in school history at the time—including 71 receptions for 1,215 yards and 9 touchdowns in 2010.
 During a 42–7 win over the Hawaii Warriors he had a career long reception for 83 yards.

 Young was frequently in trouble during his time at Boise State.
 He frequently missed workouts and argued with coaches.
 He was forced to sit out the first quarter of the 2007 Hawaii Bowl for an undisclosed violation of team rules.
 On October 11, 2008, Broncos coach Chris Petersen suspended Young for at least three games, again for an undisclosed violation of team rules.
 Two weeks later, Petersen extended the suspension indefinitely; in Petersen's words, Young and the Broncos "just need some time apart".
 He didn't play again for the rest the season.